Pine Mountain Settlement School

 Not many young women in the early 1900s had the audacity to “blow into” the office of a member of the U.S. House of Representatives in Washington, DC, looking for a supporter of her cause.
 In this case, the “young lady” was Eve Newman, the office was that of Rep. Campbell Bascom Slemp, the person she was looking for was Mr. Mayo (Rep. Slemp’s friend and business partner) and the cause was Hindman (KY) Settlement School’s endowment.

 C.B.
-Slemp, a Republican congressman from Virginia, described this serendipitous meeting with Eve Newman in an undated letter to Katherine Petitt, who was then director of Hindman Settlement School, followed by an account that proved Miss Newman’s boldness paid off for the School.
-Rep. Slemp was already planning to meet with Mr. Mayo in New York and invited Miss Newman to travel with him.
+Slemp, a Republican congressman from Virginia, described this serendipitous meeting with Eve Newman in an undated letter to Katherine Petitt, who was then director of Hindman Settlement School, followed by an account that proved Miss Newman’s boldness paid off for Hindman and later for Pine Mountain Settlement School.
+Rep. Slemp was already planning to meet with Mr. Mayo in New York and invited Miss Newman to travel with him to meet Mayo.
 There, she not only met and presented her proposal to Mr. and Mrs. Mayo with successful results, but Slemp also acquired letters of introduction for Eve and himself to Andrew Carnegie and Russell Sage.
-Slemp concluded that “You are sure of an endowment I think of $33,000 and probably $38,000.
+Slemp advised Katherine Pettit — still at Hindman, that “You are sure of an endowment I think of $33,000 and probably $38,000.
 That would be about 1/3 of the total amount you desire.”
 This must have been exciting news to Pettit.
 “The Newman Aunts” website stated that before Pettit left Hindman, she wanted to secure the School’s future by raising an endowment of $100,000.
 Eve Newman had played a large part in this effort.

 Rep. Slemp listed several reasons he was interested in Hindman: First, his admiration of the School’s character, second, his desire to assist in any of Mr. Mayo’s undertakings and third, Miss Eve Newman herself.
 He wrote that he was impressed by…